Oshkosh (NYSE:OSK) Price Target Raised to $150.00

-Oshkosh (NYSE:OSK) had its price target lifted by Jefferies Financial Group from $125.00 to $150.00 in a research note issued to investors on Thursday, Price Targets.com reports.
-The brokerage currently has a buy rating on the stock.
-Jefferies Financial Group also issued estimates for Oshkosh’s Q3 2021 earnings at $2.35 EPS, FY2022 earnings at $8.25 EPS and FY2023 earnings at $8.65 EPS.
+Oshkosh (NYSE:OSK) had its price objective increased by analysts at Jefferies Financial Group from $125.00 to $150.00 in a note issued to investors on Wednesday, Benzinga reports.
+The firm presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective would suggest a potential upside of 16.30% from the stock’s current price.
+Jefferies Financial Group also issued estimates for Oshkosh’s Q4 2021 earnings at $2.04 EPS.

-Several other research analysts have also commented on OSK.
-Evercore ISI lifted their target price on Oshkosh from $120.00 to $133.00 and gave the stock an outperform rating in a research report on Wednesday, February 24th.
-Morgan Stanley lifted their price objective on shares of Oshkosh from $111.00 to $122.00 and gave the stock an overweight rating in a report on Monday, April 19th.
-KeyCorp increased their target price on shares of Oshkosh from $133.00 to $140.00 and gave the stock an overweight rating in a report on Thursday.
-JPMorgan Chase & Co. lifted their price target on shares of Oshkosh from $92.00 to $110.00 and gave the company a neutral rating in a report on Wednesday, April 14th.
+Several other analysts have also weighed in on the stock.
+Citigroup raised their price objective on shares of Oshkosh from $135.00 to $145.00 in a report on Thursday, April 29th.
+JPMorgan Chase & Co. raised their price objective on shares of Oshkosh from $92.00 to $110.00 and gave the stock a “neutral” rating in a report on Wednesday, April 14th.
 They noted that the move was a valuation call.
-Finally, Robert W. Baird increased their price objective on shares of Oshkosh from $148.00 to $157.00 in a research note on Wednesday.
-Two investment analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has an average rating of Buy and a consensus price target of $132.00.
+UBS Group raised shares of Oshkosh from a “neutral” rating to a “buy” rating and raised their price target for the company from $95.00 to $146.00 in a report on Thursday, April 22nd.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Oshkosh from $135.00 to $156.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
+Finally, Credit Suisse Group raised their price target on shares of Oshkosh from $138.00 to $154.00 and gave the company an “outperform” rating in a report on Wednesday.
+Two equities research analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Oshkosh currently has a consensus rating of “Buy” and an average target price of $133.80.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, May 28th.
-Stockholders of record on Friday, May 14th will be paid a $0.33 dividend.
-The ex-dividend date is Thursday, May 13th.
-This represents a $1.32 annualized dividend and a dividend yield of 1.06%.
-Oshkosh’s payout ratio is 26.72%.

-In other news, EVP Ignacio A. Cortina sold 8,450 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $96.47, for a total value of $815,171.50.
-Following the completion of the sale, the executive vice president now directly owns 34,065 shares of the company’s stock, valued at approximately $3,286,250.55.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Wilson R. Jones sold 3,074 shares of the stock in a transaction that occurred on Monday, February 1st.
-The shares were sold at an average price of $93.19, for a total transaction of $286,466.06.
-Following the completion of the transaction, the chief executive officer now owns 167,596 shares of the company’s stock, valued at $15,618,271.24.
-The disclosure for this sale can be found here.
-1.30% of the stock is owned by insiders.
+In other news, EVP Ignacio A. Cortina sold 8,450 shares of Oshkosh stock in a transaction on Thursday, February 4th.
+The shares were sold at an average price of $96.47, for a total transaction of $815,171.50.
+Following the transaction, the executive vice president now directly owns 34,065 shares of the company’s stock, valued at $3,286,250.55.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Company insiders own 1.30% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Victory Capital Management Inc. raised its stake in shares of Oshkosh by 1,527.1% in the 4th quarter.
-Victory Capital Management Inc. now owns 2,077,224 shares of the company’s stock worth $178,786,000 after buying an additional 1,949,562 shares in the last quarter.
-Norges Bank bought a new stake in Oshkosh in the fourth quarter worth about $69,328,000.
-Ceredex Value Advisors LLC acquired a new stake in Oshkosh in the 4th quarter valued at about $54,680,000.
-Clearbridge Investments LLC bought a new position in shares of Oshkosh during the 4th quarter valued at about $43,545,000.
-Finally, SummerHaven Investment Management LLC acquired a new position in shares of Oshkosh in the 4th quarter worth approximately $503,000.
-91.91% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Anderson Hoagland & Co. boosted its position in shares of Oshkosh by 0.4% during the fourth quarter.
+Anderson Hoagland & Co. now owns 24,387 shares of the company’s stock worth $2,099,000 after purchasing an additional 108 shares in the last quarter.
+Telemus Capital LLC lifted its position in Oshkosh by 1.9% in the 4th quarter.
+Telemus Capital LLC now owns 7,707 shares of the company’s stock valued at $663,000 after acquiring an additional 147 shares in the last quarter.
+Parallel Advisors LLC lifted its position in Oshkosh by 17.9% in the 4th quarter.
+Parallel Advisors LLC now owns 1,021 shares of the company’s stock valued at $88,000 after acquiring an additional 155 shares in the last quarter.
+Magnus Financial Group LLC lifted its position in Oshkosh by 5.4% in the 4th quarter.
+Magnus Financial Group LLC now owns 3,073 shares of the company’s stock valued at $264,000 after acquiring an additional 157 shares in the last quarter.
+Finally, Csenge Advisory Group lifted its position in Oshkosh by 5.7% in the 1st quarter.
+Csenge Advisory Group now owns 3,631 shares of the company’s stock valued at $436,000 after acquiring an additional 197 shares in the last quarter.
+91.91% of the stock is currently owned by institutional investors.

 Oshkosh Corporation designs, manufactures, and markets specialty vehicles and vehicle bodies worldwide.
 The company's Access Equipment segment provides aerial work platforms and telehandlers for use in various construction, industrial, institutional, and general maintenance applications.
 This segment also offers rental fleet loans and leases, and floor plan and retail financing through third-party funding arrangements; towing and recovery equipment; carriers and wreckers; equipment installation services; and chassis and service parts sales.